ether/etherpad-cli-client/README.md

 ```
 var etherpad = require("etherpad-cli-client");
-var pad = etherpad(); // Note no host or padId, will connect to random pad Id on localhost
+var pad = etherpad.connect(); // Note no host or padId, will connect to random pad Id on localhost

 pad.on("connected", function(pad){
   console.log("Connected to ", pad.url);